Importing ready-made server blocklists on your own Mastodon server

 Here’s what these options mean:

 • Mutes are the softest option.
 When you mute someone you will no longer see their posts and you won’t see posts that mention them.
-You can also optionally mute notifications from them, and set a timer so that the mute expires after a certain period.
+You can also optionally set a timer so that the mute expires after a certain period, and there’s also an option for muting or not muting notifications from them.
 People who are muted will not know they are muted, and they will still be able to follow you, see your posts and interact.
+From the muted person’s point of view, everything will seem normal.

 • Blocks are the harder option.
 When you block someone, it does everything a mute does but also prevents them following you and hides your posts from them while they are logged in.